Last updated on June 1, 2026

 Atraxa, Grand Unifier

-Atraxa, Grand Unifier is one of the newer darlings in reanimation circles, especially in formats like Legacy and Modern.
-This card does everything you want: It stabilizes with four keywords, blocks incredibly well, and draws you a grip of cards by digging through your top 10.
-Reanimating Atraxa early feels like cheating—because it kind of is.
+Atraxa, Grand Unifier made its mark on the reanimator archetype immediately after showing up in Phyrexia: All Will Be One.
+This card does everything you want: It stabilizes with four keywords, attacks and blocks incredibly well, and draws you a grip of cards by digging through your top 10.
+Reanimating Atraxa early feels like cheatingโ€”because it kind of is.
 You often get a full hand and a 7/7 with vigilance, flying, lifelink, and deathtouch.
-What’s not to love?
+Whatโ€™s not to love?

 #1.
 Omniscience